• Skip to primary navigation

 Jill Colonna

-Easy recipe for Rhubarb Sorbet with rose (dairy free, gluten free and vegan).
+Healthy rhubarb sorbet recipe with rose and lower in sugar, dairy free, gluten free and vegan.
 Although an ice cream maker is preferable, this can be made without.

 5 from 2 votes